fybrik/fybrik/site/docs/samples/notebook-write.md

 ### Define data governance policies for write

-Define an [OpenPolicyAgent](https://www.openpolicyagent.org/) policy to forbid the writing of sensitive data to regions `neverland` and `theshire` in datasets tagged with `finance`.
+Define an [OpenPolicyAgent](https://www.openpolicyagent.org/) policy to forbid the writing of personal data to regions `neverland` and `theshire` in datasets tagged with `Purpose.finance`.
 This policy prevents the writing as the deployed fybrik storage account resources applied are in `neverland` and `theshire`.

 Below is the policy (written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/#what-is-rego) language):